 What is the difference between 1.0 K-Cup and 2.0 K-Cup?

-The major difference between the Keurig 1.0 and Keurig 2.0 is the use of barcode technology to restrict unlicensed K cups.
+The major difference between the Keurig 1.0 and Keurig 2.0 is the use of DRM barcode technology.
 The Keurig 2.0 machine is only compatible with Keurig branded cups designed specifically for 2.0 machines.
-A 2.0 machine will not accept 1.0 cups.

 I am Johny Morrisson!
 Founder of CoffeeAbout